The democratic detrender: Ensemble-Based Removal of the Nuisance Signal in Stellar Time-Series Photometry: Ensemble Methods

-Additionally, in ensemble detrending as implemented in the \texttt{democratic detrender}, we propagate the variance between the different detrending methods by adding in quadrature for each $i$'th data point the uncertainty on the flux input by the user by the median absolute deviation (MAD) of the different model predictions multiplied by a factor of 1.4286 \citep{TeacheyKipping2018}.
-If $\sigma(t)$ is the error on the flux value at time $t$ then the ensemble detrended error, $\widetilde{\sigma}(t)$ would be:
+Additionally, in ensemble detrending as implemented in the \texttt{democratic detrender}, we propagate the variance between the different detrending methods.
+This is done by adding in quadrature for each $i$'th data point the uncertainty on the flux input by the user by the median absolute deviation (MAD) (as implemented in \texttt{scipy.stats.median\_abs\_deviation}) of the different model predictions multiplied by a factor of 1.4826 \citep{RousseeuwCroux1993}.
+If $\sigma(t)$ is the error on the flux value at time $t$, then the ensemble detrended error, $\widetilde{\sigma}(t)$ would be:

-Thus in total, $\epsilon(D_M(t), \sigma_M(t))$, the ``ensemble'' function of the \texttt{democratic detrender}, takes a set of M individually detrending light curves and uncertainties and combines them into a single ensemble detrended light curve by both taking the median value at each time, $t$ (see Equation~\ref{eq: ensemble median}), and also inflating the uncertanties by the variance between the surviving M detrending models (see Equation~\ref{eq: ensemble errors}):
+We note that the use of the 1.4826 factor assumes that the underlying distribution is approximately Gaussian, and the use of the MAD further assumes that the individual estimates from each $D_m$ are statistically independent.
+In practice, however, all $D_m$ are detrendings of the same underlying light curve, so some degree of correlation between them is expected.
+This again underscores the importance of employing detrending methods that differ in their underlying basis sets and cost functions, thereby reducing -- though not eliminating - the potential for shared systematics.
+Consequently, the expression above should be interpreted as an approximation that assumes Gaussian residuals and uncorrelated samples across the $D_m$.

-This outlines the fundamental theory behind ensemble detrending (previously also referred to as method marginalized detrending \citep{TeacheyKipping2018} and democratic detrending \citep{Yahalomi2024}) as implemented in the \texttt{democratic detrender}.
+Thus, in total, $\epsilon(D_M(t), \sigma_M(t))$, the ``ensemble'' function of the \texttt{democratic detrender}, takes a set of M individually detrending light curves and uncertainties and combines them into a single ensemble detrended light curve by both taking the median value at each time, $t$ (see Equation~\ref{eq: ensemble median}), and also inflating the uncertanties by the variance between the surviving M detrending models (see Equation~\ref{eq: ensemble errors}):